CalamitousCamel/PrettyPrintGmail/README.md

 Just Google Chrome!
 Isn't the monopolized internet amazing.

 ### Known Bugs
-If you have inline images in your emails, they might not be loaded correctly because the cleaned up emails are inserted into a new printing page, so the images won't load because of the same-origin policy.
-I'm working on this -- in case there is active interest in solving this, I'll work on this more.
+If you have inline images in your emails, they might not be loaded correctly because the cleaned up emails are inserted into a new printing page and this may violate the same-origin policy.
+I'm working on this - in case there is active interest in solving this issue, I'll work on this more (so please let me know!).

 ### Acknowledgements
 Icon credits: Plainicon from www.flaticon.com.